mahiuddinTuhin/js-topic-for-interview/readme.md

 ```

 In this analogy, the factory blueprint (class) defines what every vehicle should have, constructors build specific vehicles based on this blueprint, and instances are the actual vehicles created using this process.

+### Event loop

+#### The event loop is a mechanism that allows JavaScript to handle events and execute code efficiently, even though it's single-threaded.

+##### When an event occurs, it is brought to the event queue for the JS engine.
+Js engine executes the code on the FIFO system.
+If there are no events in the event queue, the js engine waiting unless another event is triggered and listed in the queue.
+This whole continuous process can be called as event loop.